-CorDEX Instruments Ltd is proud to announce that it has won the Queen’s Award for International Trade 2014 and the North East Business Awards 2014.
+CorDEX Instruments Ltd is proud to announce that it has been recognised for its achievements with the below awards

 Queen’s Award for International Trade 2014.